Princeton has several online resources for style guides and citing sources available at the Citing Sources page These include:

 The Chicago Manual of Style is available online.
 This reference book is normally tethered to the reference section of the library but it can be now consulted online at any time.

-The library offers workshops for those interested to learn how to use Zotero, RefWorks or EndNote.
+The library offers workshops for those interested to learn how to use Zotero.
 Check the schedule to register for a session.

-LaTex Users: All bibliographic managers will export your references as a .bib file, however Mendeley includes additional LaTex integrations.
+LaTex Users: All bibliographic managers will export your references as a .bib file.
+Mendeley and Zotero can be linked to Overleaf.